 Preparatory Division Curriculum

-Students in the Preparatory Division participate in a well-rounded program of music study that includes private lessons of age-appropriate length in piano, violin, cello, double bass, flute, and voice; matched with Musicianship Class, in which elements of music theory and ear training are offered.
-Students also have recital opportunities, in which they are given the chance to perform for their parents and friends.
-It is optional to add a Performance Class, in which students play for each other in a relaxed and supportive environment.
+Students in the Preparatory Division participate in a well-rounded program of music study that includes private lessons of age-appropriate length in Piano, Voice, Flute, Clarinet, Guitar, Violin, Viola, Cello, or Double Bass; matched with Musicianship Class, in which elements of music theory and ear training are taught with an emphasis on Composition.
+Students also have multiple recital performance opportunities each semester, which are open to family and friends.

 Ages 5-6 years old